Shape transitions of sedimenting confined droplets and capsules: from oblate to bullet-like geometries

 Under low confinement and high flexibility, the capsules undergo an additional shape transition, shifting from a circular shape at low flexibility to an oblate shape at high flexibility.
 Figure~\ref{fig:shapetransitions}b summarizes the observed shapes as a function of flexibility and confinement for capsules.
 These shapes are explored across a wide range of confinement and flexibility parameters.
 Next, we analyze how deformation and confinement influence the hydrodynamic stresses acting on the capsule and their impact on the resulting drag force.

-The problem is characterized by two dimensionless numbers: the confinement ratio $k = \frac{D}{H}$ and the Bond number $\mathrm{Bo}=\frac{\Delta \rho \: g \: D^2}{k_s}$.
-The confinement ratio $k$ represents the ratio of the capsule diameter $D$ to the channel width $H$, while the Bond number $\mathrm{Bo}$ quantifies the relative influence of gravitational forces to elastic forces (or surface tension in the case of droplets).
+The problem is characterized by two dimensionless numbers: the confinement ratio $k = \frac{D}{W}$ and the Bond number $\mathrm{Bo}=\frac{\Delta \rho \: g \: D^2}{k_s}$.
+The confinement ratio $k$ represents the ratio of the underformed capsule diameter $D$ to the channel width $W$, while the Bond number $\mathrm{Bo}$ quantifies the relative influence of gravitational forces to elastic forces (or surface tension in the case of droplets).
 Here, $\Delta\rho$ is the density mismatch between the capsule and the surrounding fluid, $g$ is the gravitational acceleration, and $k_s$ is the elastic spring constant.
+In our capsule model, the elastic spring constant \(k_s\) represents the stretching (tension) elasticity of the membrane.
+For vesicles, by contrast, the dominant elasticity is bending, characterized by a bending modulus \(\kappa\).
+In this case, the effective stiffness is scale-dependent and combines bending and tension contributions~\cite{Chaikin2000, Safran1994}.
+The present study focuses exclusively on the tension-dominated regime appropriate for capsules and liquid droplets.
 In the simulations, the particle size $D$ and density difference $\Delta\rho$ are held constant, meaning that higher Bond number corresponds to higher particle flexibility.

 The simulations are performed at various Bond numbers and confinement levels $k$.
 A flexible capsule evolves into a stationary shape, and snapshots of these steady-state shapes are shown in Fig.~\ref{fig:shapetransitions}b.
 Figure~\ref{fig:aspectratiovsk} illustrates the dependence of the aspect ratio $\mathrm{AR}$ on $k$ for different Bond numbers.
 At high confinement ($k \to 1$), the capsules adopt a bullet-like shape, consistent with the behavior observed for droplets in both experiments and simulations.
 By contrast, at low confinement ($k \to 0$) and high flexibility, the capsules evolve to an oblate shape.
 The transition from an oblate-like to a bullet-like shape occurs at $k \approx 0.37$, regardless of the Bond number.
 For $\mathrm{Bo} = 0.079$, the capsule exhibits negligible shape changes and retains its initial circular configuration throughout the simulation.
 To investigate the mechanisms driving these shape transitions and the observed independence from flexibility, we analyzed the drag force and its individual contributions.